 WordPress Website Development Can Be Done Right!

-Website designers need to follow some best practices in 2017 to make a client’s website work for the client.
+WordPress website designers need to follow some best practices in 2018 to make a client’s website work and be seen online.
 The most important thing to get across to your site designer is what is the site supposed to do?
 Knowing the purpose of the website is critical to success and it has to be defined to begin.
-Some designers will just dive right in and come up with a concept, and while that may look good, it doesn’t get to the root needs of the site.
-We at Spectrum Marketing design sites that are optimized for the client’s online goals.
+Some designers will just dive right in and come up with a design, and while that may look good, it doesn’t get to the root needs of the site.
+We at Spectrum Marketing design and develop websites that are optimized for the client’s online goals.
 This is why before we begin any project we email our “Discovery and Scope” document.
 This gives us a really good blueprint to follow to make the site exactly was envisioned.

 1. What is the purpose of the site?

 2. What actions do you want site visitors to take?

 3. What is your most successful Call-To-Action and do you want that on your site?